sam-packer/Shibboleth-Threat-Detection/README.md

 uv run api-prod
 ```

-### Bare Metal
+### Bare Metal / Cloud VM

-If you run it on bare metal, the instructions are quite simple.
-Clone the GitHub repository, and run the API.
-A sample
+Clone the GitHub repository, set the environment variables, update the config.yml, and run the API.
+This works on any
+cloud provider (AWS EC2, GCP Compute Engine, Azure VM, etc.) or local server.
+If you are not using MLFlow, you will need
+to train the model locally prior to running the API.
+You do not need to retrain the model on the server if you are using
+MLFlow.

-systemd script is provided below for your convenience.
-Depending on your installation and where you choose to clone the
+A sample systemd script is provided below for your convenience.
+You can put this in
-project, you may need to change the paths.
-Hopefully you follow better practices than me and don't clone your projects
-in the root user's home folder.
-You can put this in `/etc/systemd/system/shib-predict.service`:
+`/etc/systemd/system/shib-predict.service`:

 ```ini
 [Unit]